docsforadobe/javascript-tools-guide/7 - Integrating External Libraries/defining-entry-points-for-indirect-access.rst

 ===============  =================================================================================================
 ``hObject``      The :ref:`SoHObject` reference for an instance of this class.
 ``name``         The name of the property, a pointer to an :ref:`SoCClientName`.
-``argc, argv``   The number and pointer to arguments passed to the call, in the form of :ref:`TaggedData`s.
-``pResult``      A buffer in which to return the result of the call, in the form of :ref:`TaggedData`.
+``argc, argv``   The number and pointer to arguments passed to the call, in the form of :ref:`TaggedData` ``pResult``      A buffer in which to return the result of the call, in the form of :ref:`TaggedData`
 ===============  =================================================================================================

 Called when JavaScript code calls a method of this class::